 Have you ever moved into a new house and thought the water tasted funny?
-Tap water can be full of unwanted substances such as chemicals like chlorine, sediment, VOCs, and more.
+Tap water can contain unwanted substances such as chlorine, sediment, VOCs, and more.
 All of these can ruin the taste and smell of your drinking water.
 So, what’s the solution?

 Activated carbon water filters are great at removing foul flavors and odors from water.
-They’re a completely natural way to remove lots of unwanted substances from your water without removing the minerals that you want for flavor and health.
+They’re a natural way to remove contaminants from your water without removing the necessary minerals.

-We wanted to know which carbon water filters would give us the best drinking experience, which ones were the best value, and which ones aren’t worth a try.
-To that end, we’ve tested many different carbon filters, taking meticulous notes along the way.
+We wanted to know which carbon water filters would give us the best drinking experience, which were the best value, and which weren’t worth trying.
+To that end, we tested many carbon filters and took meticulous notes.
 We’ve compiled the information into the following eight reviews so that hopefully, you won’t have to try out as many to find the right one for you.

 |Best Overall||Frizzlife Under Sink Carbon Water Filter||